Published by Carl Hedinger. Last Updated on September 2, 2023.

 Moses H, Cone Park Trails

 In addition to a place of rest, Moses made sure the estate included plenty of opportunities to get outside.
 Carved among fine apple orchards and stocked up lakes are 25 miles of paths for all levels.

 Easy trails start and end at the manor, including the Blue Ridge Crafts Trail, which follows the original trails Moses Cone used for exercise.

 If you’re looking for a longer walk, one of our favorite hikes in the area is the pathway to Flat Top Observation Tower.
 This trail starts at the Manor House.

 Head out from the manor and watch as the landscape opens to mountain fields and lush valleys before ending with sweeping views of downtown Blowing Rock.

 Looking to get off your feet?
-You’ll find additional carriage trails and horseback riding options that take you to and from Bass Lake and trace the circumference of the water’s edge.
+Moses Cone horseback riding is a great way to explore additional carriage trails that take you to and from Bass Lake and trace the circumference of the water’s edge.

 Follow Flat Top Road until you reach the old Cone family cemetery, where Moses Cone is buried, to put your footsteps in perspective.
 Please be respectful of this space and all others on the property.

 You won’t have to travel far to get to some prime fishing at Bass Lake, the centerpiece of Moses Cone Park.